rasql/tk-tutorial/docs/button/button.rst

 Widgets are the things you can see on the screen, for example a label, an entry field or a button.
 Later you will see checkboxes, radiobuttons, and listboxes.
-Widgets are often referred to as controls.
+Widgets are sometimes referred to as controls.

 Widgets are objects, instances of classes.
 In the example above we had the following 2-level hierarchy: